wp-plugins/basic-google-maps-placemarks/readme.txt

 == Upgrade Notice ==

 = 2.0 =
-BGMP 2.0 contains some major internal reorganization and cleaning up.
+BGMP 2.0 contains some major internal reorganization, modernization and cleaning up of the code.
 Regular users shouldn't notice any difference, but it could break backwards compatibility with any customizations that developers have made.
 It is strongly recommended that customizations be tested before upgrading production servers.

 = 1.10.2 =
 BGMP 1.10.2 adds a Spanish translation.